-- This subject may be boring but it is non-trivial. - Crux of the problem: what happens when the original sequential block of storage is exhausted?
-Reallocate freed storage.
+- This subject may be boring but it is non-trivial. - Crux of the problem: what happens when the original sequential block of available storage is exhausted?
+The heap allocator must reallocate freed storage.
 But this task is much harder than allocating from the original sequential block.
 How are freed blocks managed?
 As a doubly linked list?
 Are adjacent blocks coalesced?
 How do you test for adjacent blocks?
 Ultimately allocating reused storage involves search.
 It is not a constant time operation.
 What is the best policy?
 First-fit?
 Best-fit?
 Should the pointer for the next search be the resumption value for the last search or start at the beginning? - Only tractable approach to manual storage management: arenas [regions].
-Unfortunately, arenas only work for some patterns of allocation/deallocation. - An arena is a sequential block of storage that is freed as a unit.
+C libraries that support arenas are widely available.
+Unfortunately, arenas only work for some patterns of allocation/deallocation.
+An arena is a sequential block of storage that is freed as a unit.
 All of the objects allocated in an arena must have a common deallocation (death) time.
 The arena is gradually filled by allocation operations (directed to that arena), but nothing is freed until the arena is no longer relevant to the computation (e.g. a compiler begins a new phase, so data structures associated only with the previous phase can be deallocated).